llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       also not clear because `firstprivate(x)` is then implied, so we again have a gang reduction on a gang-private variable.
       `copy(x)` probably should be implied in this case.
-    * Currently, clacc handles all gang-like reductions that would be specified by the OpenACC 2.7 behavior as a reduction on the `acc parallel`.
+    * Currently, Clacc handles all gang-like reductions that would be specified by the OpenACC 2.7 behavior as a reduction on the `acc parallel`.
 However, that means all references to the reduction variable within the `acc parallel` refer to gang-private copies